DomFord/domford.net/content/authors/admin/_index.md

 ---
 ## About me

 I'm a postdoctoral researcher at the [Center for Digital Narrative](https://www4.uib.no/en/research/research-centres/center-for-digital-narrative) at the [University of Bergen](https://www.uib.no/en), as part of the [LEAD AI programme](https://www.uib.no/en/leadai).
-My current project looks at nonplayer characterss in games with AI-generated dialogue, how players respond to the use of this technology and how this use may challenge ideas in the philosophy of fiction like intentionality.
+My current project looks at nonplayer characters in games with AI-generated dialogue, how players respond to the use of this technology and how this use may challenge ideas in the philosophy of fiction like intentionality.
 I am also an editor for *[Eludamos](https://eludamos.org/index.php/eludamos)*.

 Previously I was a postdoc at the [University of Bremen](https://www.uni-bremen.de/en/), part of the [Media and Religion](https://zemki.uni-bremen.de/en/lab-medien-und-religion/lab-media-and-religion/) lab in the [ZeMKI Centre for Media, Communication and Information Research](https://www.uni-bremen.de/en/zemki/).
 There I focused on [community formation in digital games](https://zemki.uni-bremen.de/en/forschungsprojekt/community-formation-in-digital-games/) and taught media studies, games and design in the ZeMKI's [study programmes](https://zemki.uni-bremen.de/en/studies/).
 I was also the managing editor for *[gamevironments](https://journals.suub.uni-bremen.de/index.php/gamevironments/)*.